tracim/tracim/README.md

 You can add "-d" to build_full_frontend.sh to disable obfuscation and reduce build time.

+### Install The Pushpin-Proxy for Live Messages

+Tracim rely on pushpin for live_message feature, so you need to have a working pushpin in order to make tracim work as expected.

+## For development purpose

+If you are in development environnement, the recommended way is to use docker, you should follow this documentation : [Live message setup for dev env](/backend/doc/live_message_setup.md)

+## For production usage

+You should install pushpin, for example in debian/ubuntu:

+    apt install pushpin

+and configure it to proxy tracim (by default tracim web run on port 6543):

+    echo "* localhost:6543" > /etc/pushpin/routes

+and after this change you need to restart your pushpin service:

+    systemctl restart pushpin

+more info about installation are available in [Backend README](backend/README.md).

 ### Run Tracim

 Tracim is composed of multiples services, some are web wsgi applications and others